Jason Scott case: Prior events

 In January 1991, at the time of the failed deprogramming attempt, Jason Scott, of Bellevue, Washington, was an 18-year-old member of the Life Tabernacle Church, affiliated with the United Pentecostal Church International.
-Scott's mother, Katherine Tonkin, had been a member of the church, but had withdrawn from it.
+Scott's mother, Katherine Tonkin, had previously been a member of the church, but had withdrawn from it.
 Jason and two younger sons of hers disagreed with her decision and insisted they would remain in the church.

 The two younger sons then left Tonkin's household, the youngest, aged thirteen, going to live with his grandmother, and the second-youngest, sixteen, moving in with another family from the church.
 Jason remained at home at first, but subsequently also moved in with his grandmother.

 Tonkin, who believed a pastor in the church had behaved inappropriately toward one of her younger sons, subsequently called the local Cult Awareness Network (CAN) hotline.
 The CAN contact person, Shirley Landa, referred her to Rick Ross; based on her endorsement of Ross, Tonkin retained him to deprogram her sons.
 At the time, Ross still performed forcible deprogrammings, a fact that Landa was aware of.
 Landa had had a longstanding relationship with CAN; she had founded its predecessor organization, and was a former member of CAN's board.